Gosaikunda Trek 5 Days

 • Get as much information as you can about AMS (Acute Mountain Sickness).
 Although a short trek, this can be a problem.

-• Try the local delicacies like red rice, yak cheese, local mushroom soup and so on on the trek.
+• Try the local delicacies like red rice, yak cheese, local mushroom soup and so on during the trek.

 • Have a day or two extra.
 Once you are here, you might want to trek to nearby trekking villages of Chisapani, Syabrubesi.